flxzt/rnote/README.md

 **Disclaimer**
 This is my first Rust and GTK project and I am learning as I go along.
 Expect some bugs and crashes.
 Also, the file format is still unstable and will change between versions!

-# Credits
-- Thanks to all the translators and their contributions!
-- [Freesound] is the source for the pen sounds.
-The individual sounds are credited in `sounds/Licenses.md`
-- [Rough.js](https://roughjs.com/) provided the algorithms for implementation of Rnote's rough shapes.
-- [Pizarra](https://pizarra.categulario.tk/en/) is a innovative drawing app with advanced shaping and featuring a infinite zoom.
-It is a great inspiration of the architecture of Rnote.
-Go check it out!

 ## Installation
 Rnote is available as a flatpak on Flathub: